quangis/quangis-workflow/README.md

 ## Tests

-To reproduce our evaluations, run `evaluate.py`.
+To reproduce our evaluations, set up a triple store like MarkLogic or Fuseki, change the `STORE_*` variables to the appropriate values and run `evaluate.py`.
 In the `build/` directory, tables will be produced for all evaluation variants used in our paper.
-You will also need Java, since the Apache Jena Fuseki triple store will be automatically downloaded and run.
 Be advised: the queries are very unoptimized at the moment and some results will take a very a long time to build.
+MarkLogic is the fastest.

 To perform sanity checks, run `nose2`.